binerogroup/documentation/storage/object-storage/getting-started.rst

 .. caution::

-   Setting your container as public means anybody with a correct URL can access your data with any authentication!
+   Setting your container as public means anybody with a correct URL can access your data without any authentication!

-- If you check **public**, there will not be need for credentials to reach the container (good for when using the object storage as a CDN for instance).
+- If you check **public**, there will not be need for credentials to reach the container (good for when using the object storage as a CDN for example).

 - Press **Create**